swri-robotics/descartes_light/README.md

 This package is intented to be a simple ladder graph building library.
 The core algorithm only requires vertex samplers and edge evaluators.

-The kinematics and collision interface are not required and were created to support the initial testing which will be removed in the future.

 [![Github Issues](https://img.shields.io/github/issues/swri-robotics/descartes_light.svg)](https://github.com/swri-robotics/descartes_light/issues)
 [![Github Pull Requests](https://img.shields.io/github/issues-pr/swri-robotics/descartes_light.svg)](https://github.com/swri-robotics/descartes_light/pulls)